🚀 Pre-launch — Launching May 2026

 At the same time, some things that feel private to Westerners — questions about age, weight, marital status, salary — are asked openly and without ill intent.
 The line between public and private information is drawn differently.

-Korean culture is often described as "collectivist," and there's something real in that description — the 우리 (uri, "we/our") orientation covered elsewhere on this site.
+Korean culture is often described as "collectivist," and there's something real in that — the 우리 (uri, "we/our") orientation covered elsewhere on this site.
 But it's more specific than a general preference for group over individual.

 The relevant group is close and defined — family, colleagues, schoolmates, a specific circle of friends.
 Within that group, the expectation of mutual care, loyalty, and support is deep.
 Outside of it, social obligations are much lighter.
 This is why Koreans can seem simultaneously very warm within an established relationship and remarkably indifferent to strangers on a crowded subway.